railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 https://docs.google.com/spreadsheet/ccc?key=0Ar1UHvrwSrhudEN3ZmZncEFCRmpkTV9oQ3JBWWROeGc#gid=0

 We were also lucky to to have two bonus inspirational presentations by Diana Kimball and Jessica McKellar.
-With colorful slides, Diana shared a story of her own journey into programming, from a state of complete intimidation to confidence and empowerment.
+To a beautiful slide deck, Diana shared a story of her own journey into programming, from a state of complete intimidation to confidence and joy.
 Jessica gave a strong, encouraging speech about the steps beginners could take after the workshop and projects they could undertake to further their self-development as programmers.